FooBarShebang/com_lib/Documentation/References/UD003_serialization_reference.md

 * Class **SerStruct**
 * Class **SerArray**
 * Class **SerDynamicArray**
+* Class **SerNumber**

 ## Design and Functionality

 This module provides 'template' classes, from which self-serializing and de-serializing custom data type classes can be created simply be declaring the desired data structure.
-All instances of such custom sub-classes are quaranteed to retain exactly the same data structure.
+All instances of such custom sub-classes are guaranteed to retain exactly the same data structure.
 For the C *struct*-like objects it translates into the same number and names of the fields as well as the data types of the respective fields.
 All instances of C *fixed length array*-like class will have exactly the same number of elements of exactly the same data type.
 In the case of *dynamic arrays* the data type of the elements is fixed for all instances of the same class, whereas their number is defined during the instantiation or de-serialization; the length may differ between the instances of the same class, but it cannot be changed during the life-time of an instance.

 The attribute resolution scheme for the implemented classes is modified such, that a new *instance attribute* cannot be created, e.g. an assignment to a non-existing attribute is prohibited (exception is raised).
 This functionality is especially relevant for the C *struct*-like objects, when a value cannot be assigned to a not declared field due to a typo in the code.
 Otherwise, data loss will occur during serialization.